gelatodigital/web3-functions-sdk/README.md

 });
 ```

-3. Pass `user-args` to the CLI to test your resolver:
+3. Pass `user-args` to the CLI to test your web3Function:
 ```
-yarn test src/resolvers/oracle/index.ts --show-logs --user-args=currency:ethereum --user-args=oracle:0x6a3c82330164822A8a39C7C0224D20DB35DD030a
+yarn test src/web3Function/oracle/index.ts --show-logs --user-args=currency:ethereum --user-args=oracle:0x6a3c82330164822A8a39C7C0224D20DB35DD030a
 ```

 To pass array argument (eg `string[]`), you can use: